Help Your Child's Anxiety with Mindfulness

 Ann Vrlak is founder of OneSelf Meditation where she has been teaching meditation and mindfulness to adults since 2005 and children since 2010.

-Ann loves to share the profound and practical benefits of meditation that bring us more balance, happiness and depth.
-Her teaching is rooted in practices and perspectives from Eastern wisdom traditions, with core ideas from modern psychology and brain science.
-She enjoys creating a learning environment that's inquiring, supportive and fun.
+Ann loves to share the practical and profound benefits of meditation to help us become wiser, happier and more compassionate beings.
+She enjoys creating a learning environment that's challenging, supportive and fun.

 Ann is a Certified Meditation Teacher, a Mindfulness Instructor for Children and a Certified Child Meditation Facilitator.
 She also brings her skills as a Certified Solution-Focused Coach to her teaching.

-Her most important qualification is over 25 years of meditation practise through life's humbling ups and downs.
-She looks forward to meeting you and sharing the wonderful practices of mindfulness and meditation.
+Her most important qualification is over 25 years of meditation practice through life's humbling ups and downs.